‘It will possibly be one of the hardest things you will ever do in your life, but it will be totally worth it!’

 To be fair, it was almost a sleepless night.
 The rumble — and in addition to the cold, I didn’t sleep.
 I was so cold I was afraid of falling asleep and dying from hypothermia.
 I am also an Island Girl, so I might be exaggerating a bit here.
 Ha!

-Though,the idea of sleeping directly in front of an erupting volcano were all too impressive to me.
+Though, the idea of sleeping directly in front of an erupting volcano was all too impressive to me.
 I didn’t want to sleep.
 I watched from my tent with possibly dozing off a few hours or so.
 But real sleep?
 That didn’t happen, which I didn’t mind.

 The Morning of the Summit

-The hike up to the summit suppose to be the hardest bit.
+The hike up to the summit is supposed to be the hardest bit.
 It was almost like you want to hurry up, do it and get over hit so you can start nurse your legs from the soreness of the muscles.

 The Acatenango volcano has been inactive since 1972.
 While it is extremely dangerous and likely impossible to hike its sister Volcan de Fuego (Fire Volcano( it is completely safe to hike to the summit of Acatenango to see the eruption.